opensearch-project/data-prepper/situp-plugins/elasticsearch/README.md

 ## Configuration

-The Elasticsearch sink should be configured as part of SITUP pipeline yaml file.
-An example configuration is as follows
+The Elasticsearch sink should be configured as part of SITUP pipeline yaml file according to the following use cases.

+### Raw span trace analytics

 ```$xslt
 pipeline: